ethereum-optimism/optimism-tutorial/README.md

    ```

-2. Install Node.js and a number of npm packages.
+2. Install [Node.js](https://nodejs.org/en/) and a number of npm packages.
 The version in the OS repository is
-  out of date, so we'll use one  from a different source.
+  out of date, so we'll get the package from a different source.

    ```sh
    curl -sL https://deb.nodesource.com/setup_12.x -o nodesource_setup.sh